markusseidler/markusseidler.github.io/_posts/2018-06-23-Sine_function.md

 and 14 or 16 neurons in the second hidden layer (layer 3) produced the best results.
 Interestingly, a network with fewer neurons in layer 3 delivered inferior results.

-I decided to go ahead with 6 and 14 as combination for my further analysis.
+I decided to go ahead with 6/16 as combination for my further analysis.

-### Just numbers.
+## Just numbers.
 Can we again see some graphs?